Updated on January 13th, 2025 by Bob Ciura

-The largest Canadian bank stocks have proven over the past decade that they not only endure times of economic duress, but that they can grow at high rates coming out of a recession as well.
+The largest Canadian bank stocks have proven over the past decade that they not only endure recessions, but that they can grow at high rates coming out of a recession as well.

 In this article, we’ll take a look at the “Big 5” Canadian banks – Canadian Imperial Bank of Commerce (CM), Royal Bank of Canada (RY), The Bank of Nova Scotia (BNS), Bank of Montreal (BMO) and Toronto-Dominion Bank (TD) – and rank them in order of highest expected returns.